kevindelord/swift-style-guide/README.markdown

 ### Protocol Conformance

-In Swift, protocols can be used, but it's better appreciated to use blocks.
+In Swift, protocols can be used, but it's better appreciated to use closures.
 In the end they are the very same thing: a pointer to a function owned by an object (a specific object or self).

-The blocks are better as they are easier to read, easier to implement and to understand.
+The closures are better as they are easier to read, easier to implement and to understand.
 Moreover they are better integrated in the language as they are in Obj-C.
 It is always possible to remove/replace a logic done with **custom** delegates.